Srijon25/AetherLang/spec.md

 ### Runtime updates

-- `remember` / `forget` apply immediately in memory **and are persisted immediately** to `memory/<agent>.json`.
+- `remember` / `forget` apply immediately in memory **and are persisted immediately** to `memory/<agent>. json`.
 - GPT-suggested memory updates are applied only if they parse as valid JSON objects (dictionary), and are then persisted.
 - `reflect using gpt ...` does not modify memory unless you explicitly `remember` something afterward.

 ### Exit behavior

 - `exit` ends the session; the interpreter also saves memory on exit to ensure the latest memory state is persisted.

 ### Scheduling behavior